 After the diagnosis of a cataract, the patient should expect the following:

 2. Surgery day.
-You will usually arrive at the surgery center 1 hour before the surgery to be prepped.
-You will be dressed in a gown, connected to vital sign monitor, and receive, pre-operative eye drops.
+You will usually arrive at the surgery center 1hour and half before the surgery to be prepped.
+You will be dressed in a gown, connected to vital sign monitor, and receive, peri-operative eye drops.
 Dr. Gualtieri and the anesthesiologist will visit with you before starting the case.
 The procedure will last about 30 minutes.
 You will be awake but sleepy and very comfortable.
 After the operation, you will go to a recovery area for a final check, then home to start your eye medications.

 3. Post operative day one.
 You will return to the office for an exam.
 Dr. Gualtieri will examine the eye to make sure it is healing in a proper fashion.